Big Internet outages hit the East Coast, causing issues for Verizon, Zoom, Slack, Gmail

 On Twitter, which many still were able to access, people reported they were seeing issues with their Verizon Fios Internet service.
 Verizon’s customer support team said on Twitter Tuesday that a fiber had been cut in Brooklyn, which could possibly account for some of the issues.
 The support account on Twitter quickly became inundated with customers asking why their internet was slow and bumpy.

 It was not immediately clear what was causing the outages, though many people pointed to issues with their Verizon Fios service.
 Amazon Web Services’ status page showed its service, which provides computing power to large swaths of the Internet, was experiencing an issue with an external provider.
 On its status page, it said that it is “investigating connectivity issues with an internet provider, mainly affecting the East Coast of the United States, outside of the AWS Network.”
-Slack said there were no issues with its own service.
+Slack and Google said there were no issues with their own services.

+Verizon and Zoom did not immediately respond to a request for comment.

 (Amazon CEO Jeff Bezos owns The Washington Post.)